- Powered by Google Translate.

 “Sedative-hypnotic use compared with nonuse was associated with 6.4 times the risk of opioid overdose death. … Even at opioid doses 1-19 mg/d, patients using sedative-hypnotics concurrently had 5.6 times the risk than patients without sedative-hypnotics”.
 I must admit I have … Continue reading

 Venlafaxine (300 mg/d) and Clonazepam (5 mg/d) in Refractory Burning mouth – All responded with a reduction in pain from 8.6/10 to 3.2/10 after 3 months

 New approaches include topical neuromodulation which means “Podophyllotoxin (5 mg/mL) applied locally to tender points of vestibule after 5% acetic acid application.
 Treated area was covered with a mild estrogen cream and covered with gauze pads until the next day” … Continue reading

 Traditionally, an old antidepressant, amitriptyline, has been used for irritable bowel at doses far lower than its antidepressant level, as an aid to stimulating endophin system etc. Now it appears that more up to date SSRI’s work better.
 This was … Continue reading

-here is poster in pdf format: Poster CPS 2017 ketaminefinal (2) Here is a pic of poster from which study was based as is no longer available online:
+here is poster in pdf format: Poster CPS 2017 ketaminefinal (2)

 I contend antidepressants help very little in back pain and waiting for it to work before starting painkillers is an unethical abomination.
 Studies showing any benefit in the last century are laughable because dosages used would not be achievable today. … Continue reading